CVRL/Infant-Iris-Recognition/README.md

 <br><br><br>

 ## Obtaining the Dataset
-To access the infant iris synthesis dataset offered with this paper, you can request a copy from the [University of Notre Dame Computer Vision Research Lab](https://cvrl.nd.edu/projects/data/#nd-nbsi-2025-dataset).
-The specific collection related to this work is titled "ND-NBSI-2025 Dataset".

 The ND-NBSI-2025 Dataset consists of 1,000 iris images synthesized by a model trained to mimic near-infrared iris images captured from infants.
 There are two samples representing each of the 500 non-existing infant eyes.
 Each sample comes with a binary segmentation mask.

+You can request a copy of the dataset of synthesized newborn iris images from the [University of Notre Dame's Computer Vision Research Lab](https://cvrl.nd.edu/projects/data/#nd-nbsi-2025-dataset) by executing the data sharing license agreement.
+The specific collection related to this work is titled "ND-NBSI-2025 Dataset".

 ## Running the Infant Iris Segmentation (IIS) Model